 Chair

-The Chair will be elected by the Undergraduate Curriculum Committee from among its University Senate Representatives and shall preside at the meetings of the Undergraduate Curriculum Committee, set meeting agendas, insure proper recording of the minutes of each meeting, create ad hoc committees as needed, and appoint members to ad hoc committees.
+The Chair will be elected by the Undergraduate Curriculum Committee from among its Faculty Senate Representatives and shall preside at the meetings of the Undergraduate Curriculum Committee, set meeting agendas, insure proper recording of the minutes of each meeting, create ad hoc committees as needed, and appoint members to ad hoc committees.

 The Chair shall oversee editing of curriculum proposals, prior to their being placed on the agenda.
 Oversight may include returning proposals to the college curriculum committees for further editing and formatting revisions.